yeti/basic-websocket-server/README.md

 ## Authentication/Authorization

-This server accepts a Base64-encoded '<username>:<password>' type string through the `Sec-WebSocket-Protocol` request handler, ONLY IF the `AUTHORIZATION_TOKEN` env var is set while running.
+This server accepts a Base64-encoded '<username>:<password>' type string through a URL-param called `token`, ONLY IF the `AUTHORIZATION_TOKEN` env var is set while running.
 If `AUTHORIZATION_TOKEN` is not set, then the server is completely public.

-`AUTHORIZATION_TOKEN` must be an Argon2 hash of the desired username and password sent through `Sec-WebSocket-Protocol`.
+`AUTHORIZATION_TOKEN` must be an Argon2 hash of the desired username and password sent through the `token` URL-param.
 To generate it, have Python interpret the `print_argon2_token.py` file directly like so:

 ```